 Flagship takes an active role in creating companies based on ideas that their own partners develop.
 The leader in developing and executing on each idea is the role of the entrepreneur-in-residence who becomes the eventual co-founder.
 Once the business plan is robust, the venture firm invests substantial amounts to create and manage the company.

-This is a new model of investing that a small number of VC firms started practicing, for example, by Nestec in 1999, Flagship Pioneering in 1999, and Third Rock Ventures in 2007.
+This is a new model of investing that a small number of VC firms started practicing, for example, by Nestec in 1999, Flagship Pioneering in 1999, Third Rock Ventures in 2007, and Versant Ventures via their “Discovery Engines” in 2011.
 It is now becoming more popular with the newer well-funded VC firms, because it can be very effective, as we will now see.

 On February 5, 2013, the University of Saskatchewan filed the patent application (the one I listed above) invented by professors Vladimir Vujanovic and Jim Germida along with a PhD student.